 To perform an artificial swarm you need spare equipment:-

-In view of the amount of spare equipment required, artificial swarming as a means of swarm control is only really a method suitable for out-and-out amateur beekeepers.
+In view of the amount of spare equipment required, artificial swarming as a means of swarm control is only really a method suitable for small-scale beekeepers who probably have all their bees at home or closeby.
 Those with more than a handful of colonies will probably want their operation to be productive.
 They simply can't have the required amount of equipment tied up just in case they need it.
-If they have the equipment they may as well use it for hiving productive colonies.
+If they have the equipment, they may as well use it for hiving productive colonies.
 They will use one of the other methods of swarm control that suit their circumstances better.

 It is often thought there will be no further swarming preparations made after artificially swarming a colony, so there is no need to bother with either colony.
 Don't be fooled, as both colonies need attention.
 Further checks need to be made to make sure there are no queen cells built, either swarm or emergency, and to make sure the young queen mates and comes into lay.

-It is often advised to feed one or both colonies, but I very rarely feed syrup in the summer, I prefer to distribute the food in the supers in a way that I don't have to.
+It is often advised to feed one or both colonies, but I very rarely feed syrup in the summer for any reason, I prefer to distribute the food in the supers in a way that I don't have to.
 Don't forget the new colony has most of the foragers, but little or no brood to feed, yet the parent colony has few foragers and all the brood, which is very hungry, so spread the supers out accordingly.